MichielBbal/Python-for-cyclists/README.md

 ### Cycling data 4.
 Meewind and Tegenwind
 Experimental Notebook to calculate bearing and 'tegenwind' en 'meewind'.
 Work in Progress.

 ### Cycling data 5.
-Helper script.
+Helper script for winddata from OpenWeatherAPI

-Use the 'plot fit files on maps' notebook to see your fitfile data plotted on a map.
+Short script to use the OpenWeather API to load winddata.
+Unfortunately this can only be done during your ride, not afterwards as OpenWeather does not provide historical data. :-(